Top 5 Cyber Security Skills Needed in 2018

 Key Growth Factors

 Health care will produce more new computer jobs through 2025 than any other single industry.
-Aggressive government mandates and funding incentives for medical practices to adopt centralized electronic health records is driving unprecedented hiring of health information technicians trained and certified in these new technologies.
-Health information technicians may earn the lowest starting salary on this list, but the required education is the quickest (typically a 2-year degree program in Health IT), plus candidates learning now will be well-positioned for lucrative management positions as the health IT job market continues to mature.
+Aggressive government mandates and funding incentives for medical practices to adopt centralized electronic health records are driving unprecedented hiring of health information technicians trained and certified in these new technologies.
+Health information technicians may earn the lowest starting salary on this list, but the required education is the quickest (typically a 2-year degree program in Health IT).
+Candidates learning now will be well-positioned for lucrative management positions as the health IT job market continues to mature.

 8. Technology Manager